-Hear for Kids in School is a program partly funded by the Queensland Department of Education and Training’s Non School Organisations program.
-The program provides services to eligible Deaf and hard of hearing children in Prep, Year One and Year Two in the Greater Brisbane area.
+Hear for Kids in School is a program partly funded by the Queensland Department of Education and Training’s Specialist Disability Support in Schools program.
+The program provides services to eligible Deaf and hard of hearing children in Prep, Year One and Year Two in the Greater Brisbane area and Townsville.

-The Hear for Kids in School team (of Speech Language Pathologists and Occupational Therapists) integrates with the supports and services the student is currently receiving in school, such as Education Queensland therapists, Advisory Visiting Teachers and Guidance Officers.
+The Hear for Kids in School team in Brisbane (Speech Language Pathologists and Occupational Therapists) and Townsville (Speech Language Pathologists) integrate with the supports and services the student is currently receiving in school, such as Education Queensland therapists, Advisory Visiting Teachers and Guidance Officers.

 The focus of this support is to enhance the child’s learning outcomes and improve their educational opportunities.